 One of the challenges for affordable housing is locating the housing within an existing neighborhood without changing the character of that neighborhood.
-Currently, the city owns Michael Moore Park which is underutilized in its current configuration.
+Currently, the city owns Michael Moore park which is one of the least utilized parks in Ferndale.

-Originally conceived as a possible loop trail, the park was never developed beyond the playground and is both the least known and least used park in the City of Ferndale.
-15 It is flush with another neighborhood and has easy access major road arterials which would make it a natural place for affordable housing.
+Originally conceived as a possible loop trail, the park was never developed beyond the playground and the nearby busy road makes it a less-than-ideal location for future park development.
+However, it is flush with another neighborhood and has easy access to transportation which would make it a natural place for affordable housing.